 Having your soil tested is one way to determine if applying fertilizer will benefit your azaleas.
 Information on soil testing is available in HGIC 1652, Soil Testing.

 Most fertilizer recommendations are based on nitrogen, which is an important element in plant growth and often the one that is most likely deficient in the soil.
 Apply 1 pound of actual nitrogen per thousand square feet of root spread area.
 Up to 2 pounds can be applied with a slow-release fertilizer.
-In the absence of a soil test fertilize azaleas lightly in the spring and early summer with a well-balanced, extended-release, acid-forming, azalea fertilizer.
-By well-balanced, this means to look for nutrients in the ratio of 2-1-1.
+In the absence of a soil test fertilize azaleas lightly in the spring and early summer with a complete, extended-release, acid-forming, azalea fertilizer.
+Look for a fertilizer with nutrients in a ratio close to 2-1-1, such as a 10-5-4

 Good quality azalea fertilizers will also contain necessary trace elements.
 Never fertilize azaleas in the late fall with these high nitrogen fertilizers, as this may delay dormancy and result in plant injury.